 The NRC revised 10 CFR 73.55, in part to include the preceding language, through the issuance of a final rule on March 27, 2009.
 The revised regulation stated that it was applicable to all Part 50 licensees.
 The NRC became aware that many Part 50 licensees with facilities in decommissioning status did not recognize the applicability of this regulation to their facility.
 Accordingly, the NRC informed licensees with facilities in decommissioning status and other stakeholders that the requirements of 10 CFR 73.55 were applicable to all Part 50 licensees.
 By letter dated August 2, 2010, the NRC informed ZionSolutions of the applicability of the revised rule and that it would have to comply with the revised rule or request an exemption.

-By letter dated December 2, 2010, ZionSolutions responded to the NRC's letter and requested exemptions from certain security requirements in 10 CFR Part 73.
+By letter dated December 2, 2010, ZionSolutions responded to the NRC's letter and requested exemptions from Start Printed Page 72008certain security requirements in 10 CFR Part 73.

 Pursuant to 10 CFR 73.5, “Specific exemptions,” the Commission may grant exemptions from the regulations in this part as it determines are authorized by law and will not endanger life or property or the common defense and security, and are otherwise in the public interest.